Dzogchen: The Resting Meditation of a Kusulu

 Vajrayogini

 In order to distinguish between sems and rigpa the kusulu works with body, speech and mind in a particular way.
-"Leaving the body like a corpse in a charnal ground" means that we don't engage with the physical sensation of our body in a habitual way.
+"Leaving the body like a corpse in a charnal ground" means that we don't engage with the physical sensation of our body in an habitual way.
 When we relate to the body in this way we are simply present with those sensations and they root us in an experience beyond our habitual daydream or psychosomatic experience of the body.
 Its not that our experience of the body disappears in meditation, but we relate to it without manipulation based on habitual mind.
 This is the nirmanakaya.

 This is the same with our breath, which in this context is regarded as "speech."
 The breath is left alone without manipulation but is still a baseline experience.
 We are breathing and that brings us back to a direct experience of being present without complication.
 Utilizing our direct experience of body and speech in this way is essentially the method of meditation for a kusulu practitioner.
 This is the sambhogakaya.

-There are some techniques that Trungpa Rinpoche gave his students regarding the use of accentuating awareness of the outbreath which are very helpful for distinguishing between being caught in a habitual daydream and being present.
+There are some techniques that Trungpa Rinpoche gave his students regarding the use of accentuating awareness of the outbreath which are very helpful for distinguishing between being caught in an habitual daydream and being present.
 These techniques should not be regarded as some type of saving grace.
-In other words, with the technique Trungpa Rinpoche instructed his students to use we utilize the outbreath as a neutral reference point.
+In other words, with the technique Trungpa Rinpoche instructed his students to use, we utilize the outbreath as a neutral reference point.
 Being aware of the outbreath is just momentarily realizing you are here.
 There may be some sense in that moment that you weren't "here" in the previous moment.
 That is the technique.
 There is no effort to push "thinking" away to dwell in stillness or to use the concentration on the breath to induce a kind of trance-like state.
 None at all.
 You are "here" with the outbreath, then let it go.
 You are "here;" then, let it go.
 By sitting still and allowing the breath to be as it is , we wake up in the midst of our daydream-- moment to moment.

 Sems is recognized as engaging in any thought of the past; any ideas of what might happen in the future and any conceptual reckoning in the present.
 Sems is engaging in any of these thoughts -- habitually or compulsively.
 In the abhidharma we study the five skandhas -- form, feeling, perception, formation and consciousness.
 This is all sems.
 But to understand how we experience sems is that a random thought bubbles up in our mind and we react to it.
 Whether it is a memory, a future projection or reckoning in the present-- when we react habitually we think of that thought as happening outside of our minds.
 That is the definition of duality.
 That is the first skandha.
 Form.
 Once we do that -- and we do that based on coemergent ignorance-- then we are on a little trip in our minds.
 You can call this trip the nidana chain or just samsara.
 You can call it a daydream -- because that is what it is.
 It is also the basis of our habitual conditioning: i.e. of karma.

-The Bardo of this Life
+The Bardo of this Life and "Precious Human Birth"

 "Bardo" simply means the experience between two points.
 There is an origination point-- for our lives that is the moment of our birth.
 We do not remember being born.
 The other situation is our death.
 We do not know when we will die.
 In the meantime we have the relative stability of a human body and an environment that supports the causes for continued life.
 These circumstances are as fragile as a bubble floating on the surface of the water.
 We are one breath away from death at every moment.
 When we sleep we have dreams-- these dreams generally are simply habitual mind blowing every which way because we have momentarily lost the stabilizing factor of the body.
 "To sleep perchance to dream."
-The experience of the dream gives us a glimpse of how little control we have of our karmic habitual mind.
-We can have horrible dreams or pleasant ones -- and when we are dreaming we generally don't realize we are asleep.

 The meaning of this life that we now have is that we have heard these teachings on how to wake up from our daydream.
 This is our "precious" opportunity.